Muskingum Master of Occupational Therapy Bridge Program

 - No GMAT or GRE required

-- A bachelor’s degree is not required but applicants must have completed 90 semester hours of college credit and hold a valid OTA license
+- OTA Pathway: No bachelor's degree required (applicants must have completed 90 semester hours of college credit and hold a valid OTA license) Click here for more information.